emilyvertosick/Statistics-Course/docs/01-week1.md

 In this course, we will be using the `tbl_summary` function instead of the `table` function for all tables that will be displayed.
 There are some cases where the `table` function will be used in conjunction with another function to perform an analysis, but these tables will not be displayed.

+**Note:** Tables created by the `tbl_summary` package will not display in the "console" window, and will instead display in the "Viewer" pane on the bottom right-hand side of the screen.

 The `tbl_summary` function can create one-way and two-way tables for binary and categorical variables.
 It can also create tables which include summary statistics for continuous variables (by default, median and quartiles).
 The `select` function allows you to list the variables you would like to include in your table.
 Here, we are only showing sex in the table.

+Here is an example of a one-way table created using the `tbl_summary` function:

 ```r